-As well as the Bollinger bands, I also applied the Admiral Candle Countdown indicator.
-You can see it on the top right hand side of the screen.
-To be even more sure of your readiness for the next candle, you could set an alert to notify you when the count is close to zero.
+In addition to the Bollinger bands, the Admiral Candle Countdown indicator has also been applied.
+You can see it on the top right-hand side of the screen in the graph above.
+To be even more sure of your readiness for the next candle, you could set an alert to notify yourself when the count is close to zero.

 Here's how the chart continued:

-This is easy with our demo trading account.
-It allows you to use real indicators with real live prices, but without experimenting with real money.
-It's a great way to establish which trading styles and strategies work for you and which don't.
+The answer is to try them out for yourself within a risk-free trading environment.
+This is made easy through a demo trading account.
+It allows you to use real indicators with real live prices, but without putting your capital at risk.
+It's a great way to establish which trading styles and trading strategies work for you, and which ones do not.

 Candle Countdown Indicator: Wrapping It All Up